dotnet/Silk.NET/Readme.md

 ### Loading from an unmanaged chain

-If you have created an unmanaged chain and would like to load that into a `ManagedChain` you can supply it to a
+If you have created an unmanaged chain and would like to load that into a `ManagedChain` you can use one of the `ManagedChain.Load<TChain, T1...>` methods:
-constructor:

 ```csharp
 // Load an unmanaged chain